Curriculum Years 1-6

 - music, art and other opportunities to perform;

-- French and RE lessons, humanities, cooking, Forest School, gardening and PHSE lessons;
+- French and RE lessons, humanities, cooking, Forest School, gardening and RHSE lessons;

 Each year group has a yearly overview which maps out what will be taught when.
 The must-know knowledge and skills for each 'learning challenge' is carefully mapped out on our knowledge organisers.